All clear.

 The Department of Accounts and Budgets is responsible for the maintenance of the Debt Service Fund.
 Montgomery County Debt is used to fund capital projects.
 The projects are primarily, but not limited to construction of County buildings and facilities, and major repairs and renovations of the county infrastructure.
 Careful management of the Debt Service Fund ensures that the County receives the most favorable interest rates on borrowings in order to minimize the county interest costs and debt service fees.

 The County currently utilizes the following debt structures to fund its capital needs; bonds, capital outlay notes, QZAB bonds, and QSCB Bonds.
 Bonds are long term debt instruments that are generally paid off in fifteen to twenty years.
 Capital outlay notes are long term instruments generally paid off in the three to five year range.
 Qualified Zone Recovery Bonds and Qualified School Construction bonds are obtained through the State of Tennessee, and used to build and renovate School buildings.
 The debt is made up of general county debt and school related debt.
-Currently the debt is seventy percent School System and thirty percent general County Government debt.
+Currently the debt is seventy-four percent School System and twenty-six percent general County Government debt.
 The County also restructures old debt to more favorable terms as more favorable terms become available.
-For the fiscal year 2010 the total debt service paid was $113,253,151 including principal and interest payments, debt issuance charges, and debt service registration and maintenance fees.
-During the fiscal year 2010 the county issued refunding debt of $74,155,000 that will save the County $3,193,564 over the life of the issue.
-In the fiscal year 2011, the projected debt service for the year is $ 32,291,174.

 ^ Back to top